atlassian-labs/webpack-deduplication-plugin/README.md

 *   rootPath - absolute path to the root of the project.
 If not provided it will be auto-detected by [`app-root-path`](https://www.npmjs.com/package/app-root-path) plugin

+*   lockFilePath - absolute path to the lock file.
+Defaults to `{rootPath}/webpack-dedup.lock`

-`webpack-dedup.lock` file:
+Lock file:

-Plugin will generate a `webpack-dedup.lock` file at the configured `rootPath`.
+Plugin will generate a lock file at `lockFilePath`.
 This file is used for generating deterministic builds in order to achieve the long-term caching.
 Please check this file into the source control.

 ## Development